-If you’re new to CBD, it can be overwhelming trying to figure out where to start.
+CBD for beginners can be overwhelming if you are trying to figure out where to start.
 From tinctures to topicals and edibles to oils, there are many forms of CBD to choose from.
 In this article we’ll break down the differences, the dosages, and the array of benefits that CBD can offer.
 When it comes to CBD, Cannafyl has got you covered, so read on for a basic breakdown of all things CBD.

 If you’re starting at square one with CBD, it’s a good idea to unpack exactly what it is and what it isn’t.
-Cannabidiol, often called CBD, is the naturally occurring element of the cannabis plant that will not cause any intoxication.
-What it does have is exponential healing properties.
+Cannabidiol, often called CBD, is the naturally occurring element of the cannabis (hemp) plant that will not cause any intoxication.
 More and more, health professionals, patients, and scientists alike have been endorsing the overwhelming potential of the plant.
-It’s been utilized for an array of medical conditions, including PTSD, arthritis, anxiety, epilepsy, and much more.
 Because of its increased popularity and positive results, researchers are continuing to study CBD at a rapid pace.
-In fact, research shows that in addition to the above-mentioned conditions, CBD has also shown evidence for reducing inflammation and acting as an antidepressant.
-In summation, CBD oil is showing a lot of health benefits without side effects for a wide variety of people.
+Studies are showing CBD oil has the potential of many health benefits without side effects for a wide variety of people.

-First, let’s try to understand the how and why CBD works so well within the physical body.
-Humans were actually designed to be able to process cannabis due to the body’s endocannabinoid system, otherwise known as ECS.
+Understanding how and why CBD works so well within the physical body is a great place to start.
+Humans were designed to be able to process cannabis due to the body’s endocannabinoid system, otherwise known as ECS.
 The ECS contains a network of receptors and neurons in different sections of the brain, such as the hypothalamus and hippocampus.
 This complex system assists in regulating mood, memory, appetite, and pain.
-While there continues to be extensive research conducted on this subject, keep in mind that this information is not intended to diagnose, treat, cure, or prevent any disease.
-However, what we do know is that by activating specific receptors, CBD has shown positive results in exponential ways when working with the endocannabinoid system.
+There continues to be extensive research conducted on this subject.
+But keep in mind that this information is not intended to diagnose, treat, cure, or prevent any disease.
+What we do know is that by activating specific receptors, CBD has shown positive results in exponential ways when working with the endocannabinoid system.

 CBD or THC – what’s the difference?

 Think of these two as cousins.
 Although they are related, they are different, even though they do work really well together.
-THC is the element that causes the “high.”
-Some individuals want this, while others do not.
 THC binds with the cannabinoid 1 (CB1) receptors in the brain, which is what produces that sense of euphoria.
 In contrast, CBD binds weakly, if at all, to the CB1 receptors.
 Instead, CBD targets the CB2 receptors, responsible for therapeutics and the immune system.
-When put together, CBD uses THC to bind to the CB1 receptor which can help to cut down on any unwanted psychoactive effects of the THC, including sedation and that high sensation.
-They both work well for managing pain, anxiety, and a whole host of other things; it really is up to the individual to decide what works best for their particular needs.
+CBD uses THC to bind to the CB1 receptor.
+When put together, it creates what some call the “entourage effect”.

 What’s the law?